michbx/kypr/README.md

 - People typically follow people they trust
 - The people they trust, typically follow people they trust in turn

-If Alice has Bob's npub, she can calculate how many people she follows, follow Bob.
+If Alice has Bob's npub, she can calculate how many people she follows, also follow Bob.
 This gives an indication of trust.

 This method is not perfect:
 - Terrorists who also post about a topic that interests Alice or the people Alice follows, could still be qualified as trusted where Alice may in reality not be keen to interact with such peer